Back when I worked in the corporate world, I used to get called naive at least once a week.

 Naiveté is about rejecting stupid definitions of maturity.
 It’s about brushing aside rules that no longer make any sense (if they ever did).

 You have to see a bigger picture, and choose to be brave enough to ignore conventional advice that doesn’t apply to you.

 Be careful not to confuse being naive with willful ignorance.
 This goes back to ignoring the facts.
 You don’t want to keep working on something that’s … not working.
 Sometimes you have to stop and try a different way.

 Similarly, taking shortcuts in order to seemingly get ahead will only come back to haunt you later.

 With naiveté (rather than ignorance), there’s plenty of room for curiosity and learning, as well as space for experimentation and thoughtful observation.

 But naiveté has no patience for ruthlessness (except with ourselves), jockeying for status, or trashing your conscience in the name of a paper success.

 Are you naive?

-Let us know about it in the comments, so we can mock your enemies and issue you an official permission slip to continue being (intelligently) naive.
+We’d like to issue you an official permission slip to continue being (intelligently) naive.